Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Oneeighty Beacon House is a methadone clinic in Wayne County, OH.
 It is situated at 732 Spink Street, 44691 zip.
-Oneeighty Beacon House provides long-term residential treatment, short-term residential treatment and full residential treatment.
-Oneeighty Beacon House provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
-Other than methadone treatment, Oneeighty Beacon House offers marital/couples counseling, individual counseling and group counseling.
-Oneeighty Beacon House provides medication assisted treatment to women.
+Oneeighty Beacon House provides full residential treatment, long-term residential treatment and short-term residential treatment.
+Oneeighty Beacon House provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
+Other than methadone treatment, Oneeighty Beacon House offers individual counseling, substance use education and family counseling.
+Oneeighty Beacon House provides medication-assisted services to women.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Ohio.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Wayne County drug rehabs.